Volue-Public/energy-smp-docs/docs/mesh/rest-api/how-to-use-ImportMultistepWaterValueFunctions.md

-# How to use the ImportMultistepWaterValueFunctions
+# Use the ImportMultistepWaterValueFunctions

-This ImportMultistepWaterValueFunctions methos was added to the 1.5.0 version of the Mesh REST API.
+This `ImportMultistepWaterValueFunctions` method was added to the 1.5.0 version of the Mesh REST API.

-This ImportMultistepWaterValueFunctions method supports the same functionality that was earlier only provided by Optimal Gateway and the usage of a Powershell script, and populate the WaterValueFunctions structure with converted input data.
+This `ImportMultistepWaterValueFunctions` method supports the same functionality that was earlier only provided by Optimal Gateway by using a PowerShell script, to populate the `WaterValueFunctions` structure with converted input data.

 ## How it looks in Nimbus

-Reservoirs exists below the water course object:
+`Reservoirs` exist below the water course object:

 ![Reservoirs in Nimbus](pictures/wvf-reservoirs.png)